Israel Orders Evacuation of More Southern Lebanese Towns

 Israel ordered more evacuations and targeted a new location in northern Lebanon on Saturday, as a third U.N. peacekeeper was wounded in Israel's escalating conflict with Iran-backed Lebanese group Hezbollah.

-At least five people were killed and 15 wounded in Israeli strikes across three different areas in Lebanon, a security source and a civil defense source told Reuters.
+At least 15 people were killed and 37 wounded in Israeli strikes across three different areas in Lebanon, the Lebanese health ministry said.
 One of the targeted locations was in the town of Deir Billa in northern Lebanon, which had not been struck before.

-The Israeli military later said in a statement that Hezbollah had fired nearly 320 projectiles from Lebanon into Israel on Saturday, without giving further details.
+The Israeli military also said Hezbollah had fired nearly 320 projectiles from Lebanon into Israel on Saturday, without giving further details.
+It declared areas around some towns in north Israel closed to the public.

 Also on Saturday, Israel's military ordered residents of 23 southern Lebanese villages to evacuate to areas north of the Awali River, which flows from the western Bekaa Valley into the Mediterranean.